shams-nahid/My-Daily-AWS-Study/public/Other Services/02 Elastic Beanstalk/01 Elastic beanstalk Overview.md

   - `Dockerrun.aws.json` used to to configure multi-container docker environments
   - `env.yaml` used to configure environment name, solution stack and environment links
   - `cron.yaml` used to define scheduled worker tasks
+- If beanstalk does not support the environment by default, can be make use of custom environment named packer

 **Platform Update**